ansible-collections/ibm_zos_ims/README.md

 ## Contributing

-We welcome your contributions to improve the IBM z/OS IMS collection.
-Please open GitHub issues for bugs, comments, or feature requests.
+We are not currently accepting community contributions.
+However, we encourage you to open git issues for bugs, comments or feature requests.

+Review this content periodically to learn when and how to make contributions in the future.
+For the latest information on open issues, see: [git issues](https://github.com/ansible-collections/ibm_zos_ims/issues).

 ## Support